-We are always happy to hear from enthusiastic and talented individuals who have experience in the international education sector, whether in a managing role, as a teacher or an activity leader or a position that involves student supervision and care.
+We are always happy to hear from enthusiastic and talented individuals who have experience in the international education sector, whether in a managing role, as a Teacher or an Activity Leader, a House Parent or Night Supervisor.

 If you have any general queries about working in the UK or USA, please call us on +44 1273 917167 between 9.00 and 17.30 GMT Monday – Friday.